 (1) The common shares underlying the options vest as to 25% on the first anniversary of the vesting commencement date, and the remaining shares vest in 36 equal monthly installments thereafter, subject to the named executive officer's continued service through each vesting date.

-- (2) Granted pursuant to the terms of our 2019 Plan.
-See "-Equity Incentive Plans-2019 Plan" below for additional information. - (3) The common shares underlying the options vest in 24 equal monthly installments, subject to the named executive officer's continued service through each vesting date.
+(2) Granted pursuant to the terms of our 2019 Plan.
+See "-Equity Incentive Plans-2019 Plan" below for additional information.